 I’ve had a client ask if it’s possible to rename his server log file whilst the server is running but not allow deletion.
 This is harder than you’d expect to achieve.
 The established view of “the internet” is that NTFS doesn’t support permissions to allow file renaming and still prevent file deletion.
 This is true.
 If you want to allow renaming you need to create or open the file with FILE_SHARE_DELETE access and this allows rename AND delete.

 As of the latest Chrome, Edge, Opera, and FireFox updates all of my ‘obsolete’ hardware (routers, NAS drives, network switches, etc) are inaccessible as they don’t use TLS 1.2.
 I’m unlikely to be alone in this.
 I can understand the technical decision but IMHO it’s wrong and, actually pretty stupid.
 To make it more than a click through warning to access these obsolete devices on my local subnet.
 Sure ban connections to other subnets (that would cause me pain too as I manage some stuff via a VPN) but 90% of users would be fine.

+2021 was another “interesting” year.
+We hope that things worked out OK for you.
+We’ve stayed nice and busy doing the things we love to do.
+So lots more C++ on various platforms for various clients.
 For us, and a few of our clients, 2021 was the year that NUMA really started to be a thing.
 Mostly, up until now, we’ve been able to ignore NUMA hardware.
 Most clients scale out across cheap hardware and we’re used to dealing with that.